reedhedges/AMRISim/README.md

 of ROS1 is supported on certain versions of Ubuntu only.
 ROS2 is not yet supported in AMRISim.)

-If you just want to more easily build AMRISim with ROS1 support on Ubuntu, installing ROS1 Ubuntu packages using apt is easier than configuring the custom ROS1 installation and build system.
+If you just want to more easily build AMRISim with ROS1 support on Ubuntu, but do not need the latest or a specific release of ROS1, and will not be doing extensive ROS development on the same computer using the ROS development tools, simply installing ROS1 Ubuntu packages using apt is easier than configuring the custom ROS1 installation and build system.
 The required Ubuntu packages to build are: